jcrist/jcrist.github.io-source/content/dask_learn_part_1.md

 - An estimator was created for each parameter combination and test-train set (scikit-learn's grid search also does cross validation across 3-folds by default).
-- Each estimator was fit its corresponding set of training data
+- Each estimator was fit on its corresponding set of training data
 - Each estimator was then scored on its corresponding set of testing data
 - The best set of parameters was chosen based on these scores
 - A new estimator was then fit on *all* of the data, using the best parameters